maxamante/auth0-nginx/README.md

 location /api/ {
     access_by_lua_block {
         local auth0 = require("auth0-nginx")
-        auth0.requireAccount()
+        auth0.requireAccount(os.getenv("API_KEY"), os.getenv("API_AUD"))
     }
     proxy_pass http://localhost:3000/;
 }
 ```

 When a user makes a request to `/api/*`, Auth0 will look for and validate an access token for the request.
-If no access token is found, Auth0 will ask nginx to render a `401 Unauthorized` page.
+If no access token is found or an access token with mismatching signature key and/or audience is found, Auth0 will ask nginx to render a `401 Unauthorized` page.

 The Auth0 nginx integration also exposes an OAuth 2.0 endpoint that can issue access and refresh tokens for authenticated users.